Pride of the Pack: Staff Sgt. Robin Ho

-U.S. Air Force Staff Sgt.
-Robin Ho, 8th Operations Support Squadron intelligence supervisor, poses with the Wizard’s hand sign at Kunsan Air Base, Republic of Korea, Oct.
-2, 2024.
-Ho was selected as the 8th Fighter Wing’s ‘Pride of the Pack’ for the week of September 30-October 4.
-(U.S. Air Force photo Senior Airman Maria Umanzor Guzman)
+KUNSAN AIR BASE, Republic of Korea-- Staff Sgt.
+Robin Ho from the 8th Operations Support Squadron, has been selected as the 8th Fighter Wing’s ‘Pride of the Pack’ for the week of September 30-October 4.

+As the lead intel planner for the Agile Combat Employment movement to Daegu, Ho played a crucial role in developing tactics that enhanced their operational readiness.
+He effectively doubled his team’s outreach initiatives, ensuring that vital intelligence reached several key units.

+In addition to his professional achievements, Ho serves as the Booster Club President, spearheading fundraisers and organizing a Summer Bash to boost morale for 130 squadron members.

 |Date Taken: